cockroachdb/docs/v23.1/full-text-search.md

 ## Full-text indexes

 {{site.data.alerts.callout_info}}
 You can perform full-text searches without a full-text index.
-However, an index can improve search performance.
+However, an index will drastically improve search performance when searching a large number of documents.
 {{site.data.alerts.end}}

 To create a full-text index, use the [`CREATE INDEX`](create-index.html) syntax that defines an [inverted index](inverted-indexes.html), specifying a `TSVECTOR` column.